DennisBuurman/Computerscience/README.md

 # Computer science assignments
-Projects from my computer science study
+Projects from my computer science study.
 This repository consists of assignments I have completed at computer science at Leiden University.
+Use for educational purposes only.